 2. Don’t over-prepare.

 It’s important to realize, however, that going “off-script” doesn’t necessarily have to be a bad thing.
 Thanks to pre-call planning, your agents should already have enough information and confidence to let the conversation flow.
-Which brings us to the next point:
+This brings us to the next point:

 There’s no need to plan every single word.
 After all, you don’t want your agents to sound like robots that tend to panic when the conversation doesn’t exactly go as planned.